rednafi/rednafi.com/content/about.md

 ## Self

-Hey there, my fellow nightcrawlers!
+Hey there, fellow nightcrawlers!
 I'm Redowan Delowar, also known as "rednafi" on most platforms.

 Circa 2018, a glitch in the matrix zapped me to pivot from electrical engineering to data